nzakas/understandinges6/manuscript/07-Collections.md

     console.log(items.has(5));    // true
     console.log(items.has(6));    // false

-Last, you can Remove an item from the set by using the `delete()` method:
+Last, you can remove an item from the set by using the `delete()` method:

     var items = new Set();
     items.add(5);